NipurPatodi/QR-DECO/README.md

 # QR-DECO
-Scala Code to generate and  QR Codes
+Scala Code to read and write QR Codes